-Top news: Mobile phone services restored in five Jammu districts, restrictions continue in Kashmir
+Top news: How can talks be held if Pakistan keeps trying to destabilise India, asks defence minister

 The biggest stories of the day.

+Defence Minister Rajnath Singh on Thursday criticised Pakistan and asked whether Kashmir was ever Islamabad’s territory.
+At an event in Leh, he asked how India could hold talks with Pakistan if the neighbouring country kept trying to destabilise India using terrorism.

 Authorities on Thursday restored mobile phone services in five districts under the Jammu division.
 Communication networks were cut off after the central government decided to revoke Jammu and Kashmir’s special status in an August 5 order.
+This came even as Information and Broadcasting Minister Prakash Javadekar unrelatedly said that not being able to communicate with people was the worst kind of punishment.

 A minister in Pakistan claimed that Islamabad and New Delhi will go to war in October or November over the situation in Jammu and Kashmir.
 Pakistan’s Railway Minister Sheikh Rasheed Ahmed claimed that it was time for the “last battle for the liberation of Kashmir” and the war with India would be “full and final”.